 5. Be Prepared for Delays or Route Changes

 Weather is unpredictable.
-Even a slight shift in the storm’s course can make a big impact on your route and safety.
+Even a slight shift in the storm’s course can make a big impact on your truck route and safety.
 And there’s no telling how long the impact could last.
-Your best course of action: be patient, keep an eye on the weather, and a be prepared for schedule delays and changes.
+Your best course of action: be patient, keep an eye on the weather, and be prepared for schedule delays and changes.

 6. Remain Aware of Your Surroundings & Road Conditions